dcccorelio/css-in-js-discussion/README.md

 export default MyComponent
 ```

+- ✔️ styled api
+- ✔️ classNames (css) API
+- ❌ no dynamic props (enforced)
+- ✔️ static interpolations
+- ❌ no runtime
+- ❌ extract to static css file

 ### Astroturf

 Astroturf tries to be a middleground between css & js.
 It supports the same API as styled-components but does not allow prop changes in the css.
-It allows constants & functions but nothing at runtime.
+It allows constants & functions if they are in the same file but nothing at runtime.

 MyComponent.js